fixiabis/GridBoard/README.md

 ### Get Grid By Direction

-Direction can add code readability.
+Direction can let code gain more readability.

 ```javascript
 import { GridBoard, GridDirection } from "gridboard";